CristianBarragan/CoffeeBean/docs/03-Foundation/Extensibility.md

 ## Summary

-CoffeeBeanery is intentionally extensible through Foundation contracts.
+Foundgine is intentionally extensible through Foundation contracts.

 By exposing clear interfaces for metadata, planning, SQL generation, materialization, graph strategies, and transports, the framework can evolve without compromising its core architecture of compile-time generation, immutable execution plans, and transport-independent Runtime.